Floor plan symbols help clients understand how a building will be built, remodeled, or repaired.

 Understanding floor plan icons, patterns, and abbreviations can be intimidating — at least at first.
 That’s why we’ve created this A-to-Z guide of floor plan symbols and abbreviations.

 These standard symbols are used to represent key elements like windows, doors, and structural walls, as well as building materials, furniture, and appliances.

 Done right, floor plans quickly communicate the basic layout of the property, how it’s oriented, and how the different rooms and structural elements work together.

-However, effective blueprints often require that a lot of information is placed into a limited amount of space.
-Floor plan abbreviations and symbols help remodelers, designers, and builders do just that, while also making them easy to read.
+However, effective blueprints often require a lot of information in a limited amount of space.
+Floor plan symbols and abbreviations help remodelers, designers, and builders do just that, while also making them easy to read.

 10 Common Types of Floor Plan Symbols